 The Concrete Contractor’s Guide to Estimating Jobs and Bidding

 For most concrete contractors, bidding and estimating concrete jobs can be one of the most challenging aspects of running their business.
 An inaccurate concrete estimate could cost you time and money as well as create frustration in dealing with your client.

-When it comes to concrete takeoff and concrete estimating, this includes studying every factor of a construction project that involves concrete.
-For instance, you need to calculate how much concrete will be needed, as well as the amounts of other materials such as rebar and reinforcing mesh.
+The process of concrete takeoff and concrete estimating includes investigating every aspect of a construction project and not just the concrete.
+It is important to calculate the amount of concrete as well as the quantities of other materials such as rebar and reinforcing mesh.

 What makes up a concrete takeoff?